Discover

 01.Gachapon Hall

 With hundreds of capsule toy machines lined wall-to-wall, Gachapon Hall offers a quirky, addictive diversion.
 From miniature sushi sets to anime figurines, there’s something here to surprise and amuse.
-It’s a fun stop whether you’re a collector or just curious.

 02.Kimi no Kanojo